HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Master/Henchman
 When you have a managerial vs. subservient relationship with another party member, this is your Bond.
 - Masters charge this Bond when they give their henchman an agreed-upon payment or compensation.
-- Henchmen charge this Bond when they use
+- Henchmen charge this Bond when they risk themselves to further their Master's goals.

 ## Mentor/Mentee
 Whether a parent, parent-figure, or merely a leader, a mentor guides and shapes the life of a mentee.